SeismicSource/requake/README.md

 Requake is a command line tool to search and analyse repeating earthquakes.

-It can either scan an existing earthquake catalog to search for similar events, or perform template matching on a continuous waveform stream (*this second mode is not yet implemented*).
+It can either scan an existing earthquake catalog to search for similar events, or perform template matching on a continuous waveform stream.

 Catalogs and waveforms are downloaded using standard [FDSN web services](https://www.fdsn.org/webservices/).